bakermrad/climate-hackathon/readme.txt

 hello to the team
-//this you must do after cloning a repository in the terminal past this npm i -g react-scripts
+//this you must do after cloning a repository in the terminal past this type cd project then npm i -g react-scripts
 ---------------
 after install is completed past this